DISCREET (UTI) TREATMENT

 If you believe you have a UTI, you will want fast treatment.
 If you contact your primary care physician, you may have to make an appointment which could take up to several weeks to get in and the longer you wait the worse your UTI can become.
 Save time and money while receiving fast and quality care from our urgent care clinic with no appointment necessary!
-Midwest Express Clinic is open seven days a week with four convenient locations!
+Midwest Express Clinic is open seven days a week with five convenient locations!

 Prevention guide to avoid UTIs